 What Materials Will/Won't Be Popular Down The Road?

 You're putting some cash into your home design or remodel.
-Naturally you want to squeeze every buck out of the design to boost the property value.
+Naturally, you want to squeeze every buck out of the design to boost the property value.
 The thing is, some materials might be popular now but are trending downward, while other features are on the rise.

 You need to know about this.
-Last thing you want to do is drop money on a particular building material that new home buyers will not want a few years from now.
+The last thing you want to do is drop money on a particular building material that new home buyers will not want a few years from now.
 While it's impossible for a builder to forecast trends a decade down the road (who would have thought early 90s clothing would come back, but here we are), they can tell you both local and national trends.
 This should help you decide on certain building materials to select and other materials to avoid.

 What Is the Cost of Different Renovation 'Tiers'?

 In general, when you renovate a particular area of the house you renovate in tiers.
 There's a low, medium, and high-end tier.
 Typically, you're not going to combine tiers, at least with one given room.
-You won't use top of the line, high-end countertop materials and then combine it with cheap cabinetry.
+You won't use top-of-the-line, high-end countertop materials and then combine it with cheap cabinetry.
 The two looks don't go well together and someone that wants a high-end look when shopping around will instantly be turned off by it.